Dispute resolution under the subcontract

 • the names and addresses of the parties to the contract (including any addresses specified for purposes of notices and adjudication).

-The adjudicator is usually appointed on the basis of the JCT Adjudication Agreement although this is not mandatory.
+The adjudicator is usually appointed based on the JCT Adjudication Agreement although this is not mandatory.
 A different form of adjudication agreement could be used if the parties wish.

 Because the adjudication is a contractual process, where an adjudicator's decision is not adhered to, this represents a breach of contract.
-An adjudication decision is an interim measure and if not complied with therefore needs to be enforced through the courts.
-It is common for adjudications to face the threat of jurisdictional challenges (from the responding party) in order to undermine the enforcement process.
-However, the reality is that unless the jurisdictional challenges are raised by the parties at the appropriate time and have substantial merit, in the vast majority of cases they are given short shrift by the courts.
+An adjudication decision is an interim measure and if not complied with needs to be enforced through the courts.
+It is common for adjudications to face the threat of jurisdictional challenges (from the responding party) to undermine the enforcement process.
+However, unless the jurisdictional challenges are raised by the parties at the appropriate time and have substantial merit, in most cases they are given short shrift by the courts.

-If an adjudicator issues a decision post-final payment notice and one of the parties wishes to have the issue determined by arbitration or litigation, it must launch its subsequent proceedings in 28 days or else the adjudication decision will become finally binding on both parties.
+If an adjudicator issues a decision post-final payment notice and one of the parties wishes to have the issue determined by arbitration or litigation, it must launch its subsequent proceedings within 28 days or the adjudication decision will become finally binding on both parties.

 Arbitration

-Item 2 of the SBCSub/A and SBCSub/D/A specifies whether arbitration will apply to the subcontract.
+The SBCSub/A and the SBCSub/D/A specify whether arbitration will apply to the subcontract.
 Arbitration is not applicable unless agreed to by both parties, i.e. unlike adjudication it is not statutory backed and therefore a mandatory dispute resolution mechanism for the subcontract.
-Arbitration is incorporated into the SBCSub/C and SBCSub/D/C by Article 5 of SBCSub/A and SBCSub/D/A and clauses 8.3 to 8.8.

-The arbitrator has the ability to set the proceedings and timing that is convenient for the parties subject only to the Arbitration Act and the rules of the JCT 2016 edition of the Construction Industry Model Arbitration Rules (CIMAR) specified for use in SBCSub and can hear multiple disputes arising out of or in connection with the subcontract.
+The arbitrator can set the proceedings and timing that is convenient for the parties subject only to the Arbitration Act and the rules of the JCT Construction Industry Model Arbitration Rules 2024 (CIMAR) specified for use within SBCSub and can hear multiple disputes arising out of or in connection with the subcontract.

 Litigation

-The starting point under any UK litigation relating to construction disputes is the Construction and Engineering Protocol invoked under the Civil Procedure Rules.
-This is in order to guide the parties on how they should conduct their proceedings prior to commencing litigation.
+The starting point under any UK litigation relating to construction disputes is the Pre-Action Protocol for Construction and Engineering Disputes invoked under the Civil Procedure Rules.
+This guides the parties on how they should conduct their proceedings prior to commencing litigation.

 The Civil Procedure Rules provide that under the 'overriding objective', and regardless of the type of dispute, where there exists no justifiable reason not to do so, parties should attempt to resolve their dispute first by alternative dispute resolution.
-In the majority of cases this equates to the parties attempting to resolve their dispute via mediation before recourse to litigation.
-This is the why the JCT 2016 suite of contracts has included express reference to mediation.
+In most cases this equates to the parties attempting to resolve their dispute via mediation before recourse to litigation.
+This is the why the JCT 2024 suite of contracts has included express reference to mediation.

-It can, however, be argued that, if the Construction and Engineering Protocol is followed correctly and amicably by both parties, then there should be no need for recourse to mediation as the overriding objective will have been fulfilled in the pre-action steps promoted by the Protocol.
+However, it can be argued that if the Pre-Action Protocol for Construction and Engineering Disputes is followed correctly and amicably by both parties, there should be no need for mediation as the overriding objective will have been fulfilled in the pre-action steps promoted by the Protocol.